juliofornode/testing-react-with-enzyme-mocha-chai/README.md

-# enzyme-example-mocha
-Example project with React + Enzyme + Mocha
+# Testing React with Enzyme, Mocha and Chai